A Hydrodynamical Mechanism for Generating Astrophysical Jets: Hydrodynamical Jet Solutions

-We see form eq.(45) that the angular velocity will be zero only for $\theta=\pi/2$, $\theta=0$ and $\theta=\pi$.
+As was already evident from eq.(37), we see form eq.(45) that the angular velocity will be zero only for $\theta=\pi/2$, $\theta=0$ and $\theta=\pi$.
 Thus, movement along the plane of the disk will remain along the plane, but also, along the poles movement will be exclusively radial.
-This last point, together with the positive sign of the radial velocity along the poles, provides for a well collimated jet along the poles.
-From eq.(44) we see that one has only to ask for a background state where matter is concentrated on the plane of the disk with relatively empty poles, e.g. $g(\theta) \rightarrow 0$ for $\theta \rightarrow 0$ and $\theta \rightarrow \pi$, in order to obtain extremely large ejection velocities along the poles.
+This last point, together with the positive sign of the radial velocity along the poles (c.f. eq.(44) for $\theta=0$), provides for a well collimated jet along the poles.
+Hence, the background state proposed is seen to be unstable towards jet formation.

+From eq.(44) we see that one has only to ask for a background state where matter density does not grow towards the poles, in order to obtain ejection velocities along them, which could become very large for flattened disks with relatively empty poles.
 The axial symmetry condition imposed on eq.(34) guarantees both axial symmetry and symmetry above and below the plane of the disk for the full solution.
 We see also that if one takes higher orders for $m$, the index of the Legendre polynomial solution to eq.(33), one obtains increasingly more critical angles at positions intermediary between $0$ and $\pi/2$ at which the angular velocity goes to zero.
 In fact, more complex geometries and asymmetric jets appear, as inferred observationally by e.g. Ferreira et al. (2006), if $m$ is taken as an arbitrary real number.
 However, modelling a situation where a polar jet dominates the ejection identifies $m=2$ as the leading order.

-Notice that the qualitative behaviour of the solution is guaranteed by the exactness of the angular solution, the approximation $r<2GM/c^{2}$ used for solving the radial problem will only introduce an error in the actual values of the radial velocities outside of $r<2GM/c^{2}$, but will not change the fact that velocities will be of radial infall along the plane of the disk, $\theta=\pi/2$, and of radial outflow along the poles (where the background solution becomes very small), the jet solution for $\theta=0,\pi$.
+Notice that the qualitative behaviour of the solution is guaranteed by the exactness of the angular solution, the approximation $r<2GM/c^{2}$ used for solving the radial problem will only introduce an error in the magnitudes of the velocities outside of $r<2GM/c^{2}$, but will not change the fact that velocities will be of radial infall along the plane of the disk, $\theta=\pi/2$, and of radial outflow along the poles, the jet solution for $\theta=0,\pi$.
+This is reinforced by the stability analysis shown in the appendix, where we show that the angular system of equations does not respond to a temporal perturbation to the first order solution treated here, while the response of the radial system is merely the introduction of periodic and bound factors multiplying the radial solutions given in this section.

 The two constants of the problem, $\bar{\rho}_{0}$ and $\bar{\rho}_{J}$, can now be calculated once a choice of $g(\theta)$ is specified, from the two conditions:

 where $\theta_{J}$ is a suitable angle defining the opening of the jet, in all likelihood very small, as will be see in the following section.
 In the above equations $\dot{M}_{a}$ gives the matter accretion rate onto the central star, and $\dot{M}_{j}$ the matter ejection rate due to the jet.
 Dimensionally, the two quantities above will scale as: